-we didn't think we reanted to stay there so we inquired on to the next place when we arrived there we found a good hearted svidow women and she took us in and showed us our rooms. we spent the rest of the oftenoon writing back home we went up in the we mailed our letters. and took a walk over town we found the town quite different than the tower in our country they had no sidewalks and no regulations to the Town and not much in it. compared with The county seate in our country. after viewing The town we went back and retired for the

-" night and rested pretty good untill-sabout soclock A. M. when Ewa swoke and heard a noise in the room above no and as our room was a poor thing nothing to keep burglass out we began to get afraid Ena got so fraid she got up and wrote a letter I was a little apaid too but I was so tired and sleepy I couldn't - stay awake, but nothing carried us off.
-When morning came we began to look for Clevent and looked tell moon and No Clement come so we began to look for some one to take no out The distant being 18 mile.
-It is married around mitill we found a man that new Clem and he assisted us in getting a way he was clerk in The bank.
-There was a man happened to come in that lived 6 miles of
+we didn't think we wanted to stay there so we inquired on to the next place when we arrived there we found a good hearted widow women and she took us in. and showed us our room. we spent the rest of the afternoon writing back home we went up in the we mailed our letters. and took a walk over town we found the town quite different than the town in our country they had no sidewalks and no regulation to the town and not much in it: compaed with the county seats in our country.
+Cefter viewing the town we went back and rotined for the night and rested pretty good untill-sabout Toclock A.M. when Eva swoke and heard a noise in the room above us and as our room was a poor Thing nothing to keep burglass outs we began to get afraid Ena got so fraid she got up and wrote a letter I was a lettle afraid too but I was so tired and sleepy I couldn't stay awake, but nothing carried us off.
+When morning came we began to look for blurent and looked till moon and No Clement come so we began to look for some one to take no out.
+The distant being 18 mile.
+Or e mquired around untill we found a man that new Glem and he assisted us in getting a way he was clerk in The bank. there was a man happened to Come in that lived 6 miles of

-"blements he said we could ride out with he and his wife if we would ride in a big wagon of course we was glad of the chance. they had two spring seats we waited tilletrain come to see if our gains come and it did so we was ready to start it was then 205 PM The roads was awful rough, and our spring seat broke down before we was two mile from Marshall.
-The old fellow go hout and tryed to fix it but he didn't fix it so it would spring any and went on every Thing was new to us and we injoyed it fine for a while We could reach out of the wagon and pick black berries, when we was about 4 maile from Marshall We both began to get so tired in our body we began to think we never could stand it but we still stayed in and west on a few miles farther and it begantsto Thunder and lightning so we got up and began to prepare for rain took re cravouets out of the telescope and put own hats in. by that time it began to rain and of quest it did nain we got wet through our coats to the hide Just soaked, We had an umberell we loaned it to the lady that was along she didn't have even a wrap.
-We thought it was funny when it was raining and the water run off our nose almost in a stream but when it quit raining we were almost where the people lived who we were with They said we could stay all night with them but we thought we would rather go on to Clements and the morn said he would take us on if we wanted to go.
-We road about smile
+"Clements. he said we could ride out with he and his wife if we would ride in a big wagow of course we was glad of the chance.
+They had two spring seats we waited tillatrain come to see if our gaips come rand it did so we was ready to start it was then 205 PM The roads was awful rough, and our spring seat tooke down before we was two mile from Marshall.
+The old fellow go hout and tryed to fix it but he didn't fit it so it would spring any and see went on every Thing was new to us and we injoyed it fine for a while.
+We could reach out of the wagon and pick black berries. when we was about 4 maile from Marshall We both began to get so tired in our body we Legan to Think we never could stand she fut we still stayed in and went wanted to go.
+Over road about smit go on to Chinents and the man we could stay all night with them hurd who we were worth I hay said in a staron but when it quit round the water run off our nose daniest furny when it was souning and that was along ale dedict have unstrull we loaned it to the Lody the hide just waterd, We had one some set got with through our coate to began to row and of guess it did - put own hats in by that time it and began to prespase for rown tooks ond or the tolescope and to Thursday and hepitung so we get up on a few miles fastine and it began 5-